trustgraph-ai/pulumi-trustgraph-ovhcloud/README.md

 The Pulumi configuration uses OVHcloud AI Endpoints with Mistral Nemo Instruct model by default.

+This project uses the https://github.com/ovh/pulumi-ovh project which at the time of writing does not support provisioning keys for AI endpoints, so you have to create this key yourself using the console.

 ## How it works

 This uses Pulumi which is a deployment framework, similar to Terraform but: